Positive Results & Refusal-to-Test Instructions

 Positive Results Instructions

-- Step 1: Employers must Remove the Driver from the Road Immediately
+- Step 1: DOT Requires Employers must Remove the Driver from the Road Immediately

-- Step 2: Employers must Give the Driver an SAP Referral (Substance Abuse Professional)
+- Step 2: DOT Requires Employers must Give the Driver an SAP Referral (Substance Abuse Professional)

 Find an SAP Referral (Substance Abuse Professional) - Click Here